Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Feasible optimization method for a CV-QKD system

-In both Eq.~(\ref{eq2}) and Eq.~(\ref{eq4}), the $V_A$ can be regarded as the only variable when $T$, $\xi$, $\eta$, $v_{el}$ remains stable in a period of raw data block.
-Therefore, the optimization problem of the SKR for a given \textbf{H} is a constrained nonlinear programming problem as \begin{small}
+In both Eq.~(\ref{eq2}) and Eq.~(\ref{eq4}), the $V_A$ can be regarded as the only variable when $T$, $\xi$, $\eta$, and $v_{el}$ remain stable in two successive raw data block.
+Therefore, the optimization of the SKR for a given \textbf{H} is a constrained nonlinear programming problem as